cetyler/github_pelican/content/python/2021-04-17-create_package.md

     $ pip3 install .

 I know that you can also use `pip3 install /git-repo-of-package` as well.
+The problem with this method is that I need to make sure that I am installing the right version.
+So prior to installing, I need to make sure the following:

+- Verify that I am in the `master` branch.

+- Make sure that I want the latest version, otherwise checkout an earlier.

 ## Create Python Package